yrmvgh/yiufcrawl/crawl-ref/docs/crawl_manual.rst

 Old Ogres
   Old Ogres hit things with clubs, hammers, and whips.
 Old Ogres flail those weapons about with alarming speed.
-Old ogres hit really hard.
+Old Ogres hit really hard.
 Old Ogres will take your cow and your goat.

 Trolls